The Sixties: Speech Synthesis

 - Tisato, G. (1976).
 An interactive software system for real-time sound synthesis.
 In Proceedings of the 1976 International Computer Music Conference (ICMC-76), 135–143.
 Boston, MA, USA.

 The Eighties: Computer as a Musical Instrument

 The research has been mainly oriented to make the computer a musical instrument, developing systems for real-time synthesis and processing oriented to live electronics performance.
 Giuseppe Di Giugno, in cooperation with IRCAM, La Biennale di Venezia and CSC, built the 4i sound processor.
 In the same period, a comprehensive software system for musical application was developed.
-It was then used in many important musical productions such as Prometeo, Tragedia dell’ascolto by Luigi Nono (1984) and Perseo ed Andromeda (1990) by Salvatore Sciarrino.
+It was then used in many important musical productions such as Prometeo, Tragedia dell’ascolto by Luigi Nono (1984) and Perseo ed Andromeda (1990) by Salvatore Sciarrino (CD booklet).

 As home computing streak around the globe, CSC changed moved its focus on digital signal processing and musical sound analysis and synthesis, aiming at both supplying composers with new timbres and developing efficient algorithms for low-cost computer music systems.